Italy Travel Tips: 30 Things You NEED To Know

 Italy is beautiful all year round but fall has to be the best season to visit.
 The temperature is warm yet comfortable and the crowds and prices from the summer have started to die down.
 Because fall is also the time of harvest, there tends to be many festivals celebrating local food and/or wine all over the country.

 Packing Essentials for Italy

 In addition to the usual Europe packing list, make sure to bring these essential items:

 Travel Umbrella: It’s always a good idea to pack a small travel umbrella — especially during the winter and spring.

 Mosquito Repellent: I did not experience too many mosquitos, but mosquitos are not uncommon during the spring/summer months in many areas of Italy.
 This travel size spray pump won’t take up much room in your suitcase.

 Earplugs: Bring your earplugs just in case you end up in a noisy location.

 Nice Clothes: Many Italians are stylish, so don’t be afraid to bring some nice clothes.
 For the women, jeans and a cute pair of boots will be fine.
 For more travel packing tips, visit our guide on how to stay stylish while traveling.

 Daypack: You’ll need something to carry around your camera gear and souveniers.
-Ladies, this oversized purse is stylish, comfortable, and it fits everything I need for a day of exploring Italy.
+Ladies, fashion backpack is stylish, comfortable, and it can be worn as a purse!
+Plus, it fits everything I need for a day of exploring Italy.

 Do you have any Italy travel tips to add?